Farewell Steelhead Alley

 I didn't complain and I felt fortunate that I was able to at least catch something as I would have been more than happy to land one.
 As I walked back with a smile on face and soaked in the scenery.
 Because I have no idea if I'll ever make it back.
 On the drive back, I called a couple of friends to fill in the details of the trip.
 They joked that they'll miss my useful reports.
 I thought of all of the trips I made over the past 25 years.
 I remember driving through snow squalls, fishing in the bitter cold, getting up at five in the morning, racking up the miles in my old Jeep, fishing wearing a tee shirt in November, fishing during the Covid pandemic, and fishing well into May.
 While, I did fish solo most of the time, I will definitely miss fishing with the guys, sadly some have passed away recently like Dave and Walt.
 I'll miss the playful banter and ball busting with Bubba, Dick, Al, Brion, and Ken when we fished the lower Rocky during the spring run.
 They would have never thought that I would ever leave the Alley, because I loved fishing for steelhead so much.
 But unlike the other guys, I have no kids, grand kids and family tying me down.
 I made my decision early in the year when I told Kim that I supported her and I would always be at her side.
 I stood firm on my decision and never once wavered.

 When I arrived home I placed my rod and gear in the garage corner.
 I looked at trusty ole rod and reel and we have over 20 years of stories to tell.
 Unlike my old fly rods, I couldn't bare the thought of every getting rid it.
-Later in the week, one of friends came by to pick up some eggs.
+Later in the week, one of my friends came by to pick up some eggs.
 He was still in disbelief that I was moving and told me I was more than welcome to stay at his place, if I decided to come back for a week.
 I would love to come back next spring, but we'll have to rent before we find a house.
 Unfortunately, housing in Maine is very expensive and I have no idea how much is that going to effect us income wise.
 It will be at least a couple years before we get settled in as I'm starting a new job.
 I'll still follow the guys on social media to see their latest adventures so it's not like I'll lose touch with them.

 For the reminder of the time it will be purging and packing.
 It will finally hit me when we see our possessions packed onto a moving truck and couple days later, we hit the road east towards to Maine.